Trees,woodlands and hedges

 Privately owned trees

-Responsibility for trees growing in private gardens or on private land is with the owner of the land on which the tree is growing.
-If you have civil a dispute related to trees you are advised to contact your solicitor.
+Land owners have responsibility for trees growing in private gardens or on private land.
+If you have a civil dispute related to trees you are advised to contact your solicitor.

-If the tree is protected by a Tree Preservation Order (TPO) or is within a Conservation Area see our pages on TPO’s and trees in conservation areas.
+You can check whether a tree is protected by a Tree Preservation Order or is within a Conservation Area see our pages on TPO’s and trees in conservation areas.

-- If you wish to carry out work to trees that are covered by a Tree Preservation Order or lies within a conservation area see Tree Work Applications.
+If you wish to carry out work to trees that are covered by a Tree Preservation Order or lies within a Conservation Area visit Tree Work Applications.

 If you intend to remove trees, groups of trees or trees within woodlands that are not located within in a garden, orchard, public open space or churchyard you may be required to obtain a felling licence from the Forestry Commission whether or not a Tree Preservation Order is in force.
 The Forestry Commission also offers grants to help with the planning, planting or maintenance of woodlands.

-If you wish to report a problem with a tree or hedge that is located on the highway (i.e within the road, footpath or roadside grass verge) contact Highways Service Information Centre.
+to report a problem with a tree or hedge that is located on the highway (within the road, footpath or roadside grass verge) contact our Highways Service.

-If the tree is in a public park, open space or area of formal play please email the Environmental Operations Team.
+If the tree is in a public park, open space or area of formal play contact our grounds maintenance team

 The responsibility for the management and maintenance of trees within school grounds rests with the Governing body of each individual school.